Ireland's Donohoe takes Eurogroup helm during worst recession

-BRUSSELS (Reuters) - The Eurogroup of euro zone finance ministers elected Ireland’s Finance Minister Paschal Donohoe as its new chair, it said in a statement on Thursday.
+BRUSSELS (Reuters) - The Eurogroup of euro zone finance ministers on Thursday elected Ireland’s Finance Minister Paschal Donohoe as its new chair, a job that will see him try to steer the group’s coronavirus-damaged economies out of their worst recession.

 Dubbed “Prudent Paschal” by some local media, the Dubliner eschewed demands for bigger tax cuts and spending increases to deliver Ireland’s first budget surplus in a decade.
 He is also strongly against a potential EU tax on digital firms.

-Donohoe was elected after two rounds of votes in which he defeated Spain’s Finance Minister Nadia Calvino and his Luxembourg counterpart Pierre Gramegna.
+Donohoe was elected after two rounds of votes in which he defeated Spain’s Economy Minister Nadia Calvino and his Luxembourg counterpart Pierre Gramegna.

 He will take over from the outgoing president Mario Centeno on July 13 and will serve a two and half year mandate until the end of 2022.